scholtzm/vapor/data/README.md

 # Vapor Data Folder

+All Vapor data is stored in this particular folder - logs, sentry files (SteamGuard) and server lists.

-All Vapor plugins should keep their extra files in this folder.
+Vapor plugins *must* also keep their extra files in this folder.

 ### Usage